 The ones I am mentioning here are those that I have explored during my stay in Valladolid.

-The Cenote Zaci is a beautiful open sinkhole surrounded by vegetations and rock formations, located right in the historical center of Valladolid, at only two blocks from the main plaza, in the very heart of the Yucatan Peninsula.
+The Cenote Zaci is a beautiful open sinkhole surrounded by vegetation and rock formations, located right in the historical center of Valladolid, only two blocks from the main plaza, in the very heart of the Yucatan Peninsula.

 It’s open from 9 to 5 and the entry fee is only 30 MXN (1.5 USD)